Tennessee teacher has been caught in California, teen girl is safe

 Tad Cummins, a former high school teacher in rural Tennessee, was nabbed in California after disappearing with Elizabeth Thomas on March 13, the Tennessee Bureau of Investigation said in a post on Twitter.
 The TBI said Thomas was recovered safely.

 Cummins surrendered without incident, the TBI said, and Thomas was rescued by authorities.
-Authorities were still working to reunite Thomas with her family, the TBI said in the statement.
+Authorities were still working to reunite Thomas with her family.

-The TBI said Cummins' vehicle was located after receiving a tip Wednesday night.

-"Our Intelligence Analysts and Agents have worked tirelessly since issuing this AMBER Alert to process more than 1,500 leads from all 50 states," TBI Director Mark Gwyn said in the statement.
-"What happened in California this morning, however, proves it only takes one person to lead to a successful end."
+"This afternoon we couldn't be happier to tell you she will soon be on her way back home to Tennessee," TBI Director Mark Gwyn said at the press conference.

 Cummins was in custody of the Siskiyou County Sheriff's Department in California, while awaiting extradition to Tennessee on charges of aggravated kidnapping and sexual contact with a minor.